 In a rapidly changing technological environment, organizations need to have access to a highly educated, skilled workforce.
 And keeping that workforce on staff doesn't always make sense.
 Outsourcing projects means companies can always hire contractors with the latest skills.

-Outsourcing technology has similar benefits: keeping up with the demands of modern software and hardware is expensive, but outsourcing IT can help defray the cost.
-Outsourcing firms update their own software and hardware, letting companies take advantage without significant expenditure.
+Outsourcing software development and IT work can be one of the benefits of outsourcing: keeping up with the demands of modern software and hardware is expensive, but outsourcing IT services can help defray the cost.
+Outsourcing companies update their own software and hardware, letting companies (especially small businesses) take advantage without significant expenditure.

 And, as we saw earlier, sometimes organizations just don't have the staff to handle a new project.
-Outsourcing solves this capacity problem.
+Outsourcing and business process outsourcing solves this capacity problem.

 How To Get The Most From Modern Outsourcing

 Outsourcing has changed the way that companies operate—as well as the pace at which they innovate.
-But what does the future hold for outsourcing?
+But what does the future hold for outsourcing and outsourcing services?
 And how can your company keep pace with its rapid changes?

 One of the components that thought leaders consistently emphasize is automation.
 As Deloitte says in its report on robotic process automation (RPA), "RPA is here to stay, and will likely be the driving force in outsourcing in the years to come."
-Contractors will be expected to implement or even build new automated workflows to help companies run more efficiently.
-Contractors will be replaced by algorithms, with humans only stepping in to manage exceptions and troubleshoot problems in the workflows.
+Outsourcing providers will be expected to implement or even build new automated workflows to help companies run more efficiently and expand on their core competencies.
+Independent contractors may be replaced by algorithms, with people only stepping in to manage exceptions and troubleshoot problems in the workflows.

 KPMG also predicts that outsourcing will grow out of its current focus on cost savings.
-Instead of simply helping companies boost their bottom line, they'll provide added value and even get paid based on the results they deliver.
+Instead of simply helping companies boost their bottom line, outsourcing service providers can offer added value and even get paid based on the results they deliver.
 Profit-sharing and value-driven pricing will become the norm as low-cost outsourcing becomes passé.

 Su, Levina, and Ross highlight this change by presenting a new strategy for creating a "supplier portfolio":